Luis Arraez Player Props: Marlins vs. Cardinals

 Luis Arraez At The Plate

-- Arraez has an OPS of .918, fueled by an OBP of .440 to go with a slugging percentage of .477.
-All three of those stats are best among Miami hitters this season.
+- Arraez leads Miami with an OBP of .437, plus a team-best slugging percentage of .476.

-- Among the qualifying hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 40th in slugging.
+- Among the qualifying batters, he ranks first in batting average, while his on-base percentage ranks first and he is 42nd in slugging.

-- Arraez is batting .316 during his last outings and is on a five-game hitting streak.
+- Arraez will look to extend his six-game hitting streak.
+He's batting .300 over the course of his last games.

-- Arraez has had at least one RBI in 33.3% of his games this season (27 of 81), with more than one RBI 10 times (12.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Arraez has an RBI in 27 of 82 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 32 games this year (39.5%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.